 Hey y’all!
-Happy 2019.
 I am excited to announce a new offering we have called The Adventure Hour, a special add-on for clients who book the Savannah Elopement Experience.

 Over the last year, we’ve encouraged our clients who want additional time with our photographers to book an extra hour with their photographer and to also book pedicabs with our partner, Royal Bike Taxi.
 Using pedicabs adds opportunities to get photos among more squares, options you can’t get by walking or driving.
 It is also creates a relaxed and fun vibe which is something we aim for with all of our offerings.
 Many of our couples have said that the pedicabs were one of their favorite parts of their entire experience!

-In case you are on the fence about whether the Adventure Hour is worth it, here are some photos of two couples who elected to add an extra hour of photography with pedicabs and the beautiful photos in gorgeous locations they were able to take.
-Before you delve into the photos, I also had 2 quick important notes for you.
+In case you are on the fence about whether the Adventure Hour is worth it, here are some photos of two couples who elected to add an extra hour of photography with pedicabs and the beautiful photos they were able to take in so many gorgeous locations.

 Monica & Evan, October 2018